 Sometimes I think being an artist is about having the time to dink around in a focused way without needing things to be in a certain way.
 Perfectionism kills this process.
 Goals, time limits, and high expectations do, too.
 One needs to be able to wander following the hunch that comes from deep within.
 Have you ever felt like time disappeared and you didn’t think about anything else but what you were doing?
 That is a sign of being in a creative space.

 It might seem to others that potters are just making plates and bowls over and over, but that is not so.
 Every pot is different to us.
 It takes repetition to sort out a form.
 In wheel throwing, our bodies have to learn how to work with the force of the spinning wheel.
 For the same reason athletes practice the same movements over and over, and musicians the same notes, there is mastery that can only be acquired by repetition.
-It’s a beautiful practice.
+It’s a beautiful practice and even a life time seems too short.